 Inside the farmhouse, by candlelight, he can better see Eva in the Polaroid, lying on the hospital bed with the baby suckling.
 Eva’s hair, which seemed short before, is long and puzzlingly unkempt.
 They sit at the kitchen table passing the single photo back and forth, as though a second look might reveal more than what’s there: a mouth, an exposed breast and blankets.
 Cornelius scarfs down food while talking to Olivia, telling her details he’s too hungry to translate for Miles, though Miles gets the gist: it was wild.
 Cornelius’ enthusiasm makes Miles realize Cornelius must have missed Gabriel’s birth in addition to Miles’ own.
 If Olivia weren’t sitting here, sending her fingers through the candle’s flame, back and forth, each digit daring the next, her face a broad smile, he would ask Cornelius how the birth was compared to Gabriel’s or his own, just to place a jab of guilt into his father.
 Instead he says, “Congratulations.”

 “You, too,” Cornelius says.
 “You’ve got a sister.”
 He stands and places his hands on the two of them for a moment.
 “And now, I sleep.”
 They listen to him feel his way upstairs.
-The lights flicker back on then, the returning electricity goading the refrigerator back into starting and a moment later, growing louder and louder, Paul McCartney’s thundering call: Why don’t we d-d-do it in the road?
+The lights flicker back on then, the returning electricity goading the refrigerator back into starting and a moment later, growing louder and louder, Paul McCartney’s thundering call for them to consummate upon asphalt.
 Olivia bolts outdoors to the barn.

 Alone, Miles looks again at the photograph.
 As though having a father in Norway wasn’t strange enough, now he also has a half-sister, one without any connection to his own mother, someone she and Gabriel have no knowledge of yet.
 He feels a turn in his association with the word brother.
 What had been more a classification now feels imbued with responsibility.